🇨🇿

 📋 Requirements (11)

-• Valid passport (issued within last 10 years, with 2 blank pages)
+• Valid passport (issued within last 10 years, with at least 1.5 years remaining and 2 blank pages)

 • Completed long-term visa application form